 He’s spot on.
 Experiences, and the memory of them, live longer within us that any material possession will last.
 I value my memories of my childhood more than any of the few material items I have from that time.
 Also, I value the memories of my Dad more than the watch he left me.
 I

 I value the memories of our wedding day more than the ring I wear on my finger.
-But that ring will stay with me for the entirety of my lifetime, it signifies far more than a solitary day.
+But that ring, taking inspiration from bespoke wedding rings made in Australia, will stay with me for the entirety of my lifetime, it signifies far more than a solitary day.
 It’s also an object that invokes memories for me too.
 Some material possessions are worth having.

 We try and give our girls as many experiences as we can.
 These can take many forms, such as the holiday we’ve recently been on, going to see a show, or simply taking part in a pantomime.
 These are memories made that will stay with them.